gabesnow99/startup/README.md

 Other HTML and CSS Notes:
 - HTML is purely structure.
 One of the most useful blocks is "div" in my opinion.
 It's seems very versitile.
 - CSS is all about styling.
 The big connection between the two sets of code is in class="".
 The outside class will default to share their settings with their children.
 The inside classes can override these.

+JS Notes:
+- It is very important to link the files using script.
+Sometimes this comes after the HTML code.
+- Things can be saved locally, which is very important for things like scores.